gavieira/bothrops/README.md

 # bothrops
-Code used to generate the alignment comparison tables for the publication "Brazilian Bothrops diporus, in fact a lineage of Bothrops pubescens:  Mitogenomic, Venomic and Ontogenetic studies" (Kleiz et al., 2019)
+Code used to generate the alignment comparison tables for the publication **"Brazilian Bothrops diporus, in fact a lineage of Bothrops pubescens:  Mitogenomic, Venomic and Ontogenetic studies"**